-Income tax expenses for the FY2023 mainly comprised profits tax provision for operation in the PRC and reversal for the provision of deferred income tax for operation in Macao.
+Income tax expenses for the FY2024 mainly comprised profits tax provision for operation in the PRC.

 The Group's marine construction business in Macao is subject to Macao complementary income tax at a rate of 12%.

 The Group's general construction contracting business in Qingdao is subject to PRC corporate income tax at a rate of 25% except for a subsidiary which qualify as High-New Technology Enterprises which are subject to a tax rate of 15%.